-This Haunted Road Trip Will Lead You To The Scariest Places In Montana
+Take A Haunted Road Trip To Visit Some Of The Spookiest Places In Montana

 Sometimes it takes more than a pumpkin patch and a scary movie to get into the Halloween spirit.
 Luckily, Montana happens to be full of haunted places, from our oldest mansions and hotels to our deserted mining towns.
-This road trip will take you to some of Montana’s spookiest spots, so you just might have a real life paranormal experience to talk about this Halloween.
+This road trip will take you to some of the most haunted places in Montana, so you just might have a real-life paranormal experience to talk about this Halloween.

-Whether or not you believe, studying Montana’s ghosts is a great way to learn about our state history.
-Here are some of our most f
+Whether or not you believe, studying these Montana ghost stories is a great way to learn about our state history.
+Here are some of our most famously haunted houses.